matb33/meteor-local-bootstrap/README.md

 Taking advantage of this "feature" is what allows this simple package technique to work.

+Additionally, better options are coming once cross-package LESS imports are officially supported by Meteor.
+One of these, the [Meteor Bootstrap package-collection](https://github.com/matb33/meteor-bootstrap) by yours truly, fully leverages the Meteor package dependency system to allow the developer to load the bare minimum Bootstrap functionality that they require for their app.
+Stay tuned for that one!

 ## Usage

 1. [Download this repo](https://github.com/matb33/meteor-local-bootstrap/archive/master.zip)